juanelas/paillier-bignum/README.md

 Encryption
 ==========

-Let m < n be the clear-text message,
+Let m in Z* of n be the clear-text message,

 1. Select random r where in Z* of n